 [Too many organizations] avoid asking themselves what they mean by well-being in the workplace in the first instance... there is a tendency to jump straight to enacting a menu of tactical initiatives that have only minimal relevance to the real wellness issues experienced by their workforces...
 It is not surprising that many become passing fads that eventually wither and die.

 Different workers have different needs.
 For example, a welder has considerable physical demands due to the nature of their tasks, so they’d benefit from a wellness initiative that includes more frequent work breaks or complimentary massages.
 A more sedentary office worker could enjoy a standing desk or a gym membership, whereas a paramedic might find regular counseling sessions helpful.

 Employee wellness programs and the perks that come along with them seem like a new trend, but it’s actually a concept that’s been around for quite some time.
 Wellness programs began to emerge in the 1970s when corporations introduced exercise regimens as a way of improving the physical health of their employees.
 Over time, employers realized that employee wellness is affected by much more than just physical fitness, and they began to tackle mental and emotional needs as well.

-That brings us to today, where it’s common for workplaces to offer a wide range of wellness options like subsidized transit passes, guided meditation sessions, healthy snacks, and more flexible work schedules, and HRAs (Health Reimbursement Arrangements).
+That brings us to today, where it’s common for workplaces to offer a wide range of wellness options like subsidized transit passes, guided meditation sessions, healthy snacks, more flexible work schedules, and HRAs (Health Reimbursement Arrangements).

-Need ideas?
+Need more ideas around wellness programs?
 Our friends at SnackNation compiled a list of more than 100 wellness program ideas that tackle a range of different employee wellness needs.

 Improved employee wellness improves the bottom line